 Frequently asked questions about elbox

-It is advisable to see a doctor for persistent elbow pain if the pain is severe, does not improve with rest and home treatment, is accompanied by swelling, redness, warmth or numbness, or if you cannot move your elbow normally.
+It is advisable to see a doctor for persistent elbow pain if the pain is severe, does not improve with rest and home treatment, is accompanied by swelling, redness, warmth or numbness, or if you are unable to move your elbow normally.
 These symptoms may indicate a more serious underlying condition that requires professional medical attention.
-It is important to get a professional assessment to make the correct diagnosis and receive appropriate treatment.
+It is important to get a professional evaluation to make a proper diagnosis and receive appropriate treatment.

 Hello!
-Elbow pain can be caused by various conditions or injuries.
-Some common causes are:
+Elbow pain can be caused by a variety of conditions or injuries.
+Some common causes include:

-- Tennis elbow (lateral epicondylitis): Overload of the muscles and tendons on the outside of the elbow.
+1. Tennis elbow (lateral epicondylitis): Overuse of the muscles and tendons on the outside of the elbow.

-- Golfer's elbow (medial epicondylitis): Overload of the muscles and tendons on the inside of the elbow.
+2. Golfer's elbow (medial epicondylitis): Overuse of the muscles and tendons on the inside of the elbow.

 It is important to consult a medical professional for a proper diagnosis and appropriate treatment for persistent elbow pain.